Margaret Stone (judge): Subsequent career

 Since retiring from the Federal Court Stone was a Judge in Residence at the Melbourne Law School in 2012.
 In 2013 she was appointed a Visiting Professorial Fellow at the University of NSW.

 Between December 2012 and December 2014 she served as Australia's Independent Reviewer of Adverse Security Assessments.
 Adverse security assessments are findings by the Australian Security and intelligence Organisation that a person who has been found to be a refugee is a security risk.
 Such people are kept in detention until such time as it is determined that they are no longer security risks.
 They do not have access to the evidence on which the assessments are made; but in some cases may have some indications of the nature of the accusations.
 Stone had reviewed 22 of 52 adverse assessments as of June 2014, as a result of which four people have had their adverse assessments removed.
 By June 2015 Stone finalised a further 24 reviews, finding that five adverse assessments were either flawed or not appropriate.

 Stone was appointed the Inspector-General of Intelligence and Security from 24 August 2015 until her retirement in August 2020.

+Death and legacy

-She died on 1 September 2021 and was survived by three daughters and their families.
+Stone died on 1 September 2021 and was survived by three daughters and their families.

+The Margaret Stone Lecture was inaugurated in her honour in 2023, a joint initiative of the University of New South Wales and Herbert Smith Freehills.
+Lectures have been given by The Honourable Justice Michelle Gordon (2023) and The Honourable Justice Nye Perram (2025).